DevilLord9967/OpsLyft/README.md

 # Lambda Function to check the EC2 for a tag criteria

-### Step : Create an IAM Role to provide the necessary permissions to the lambda
+### Step 1 : Create an IAM Role with the following JSON Policy to provide the necessary permissions to the lambda
 ```
 {
     "Version": "2012-10-17",